pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 Easy ways to contribute
 ~~~~~~~~~~~~~~~~~~~~~~~

-Here are a few ideas for you can contribute, even if you are new to
+Here are a few ideas for how you can contribute, even if you are new to
 pvlib-python, git, or Python:

+* Ask and answer `pvlib questions on StackOverflow <http://stackoverflow.com/questions/tagged/pvlib>`_
+  and participate in discussions in the `pvlib-python google group <https://groups.google.com/forum/#!forum/pvlib-python>`_.
 * Make `GitHub issues <https://github.com/pvlib/pvlib-python/issues>`_
   and contribute to the conversations about how to resolve them.
 * Read issues and pull requests that other people created and